Bruce P. Crandall: Later life

 After retiring from the army, Crandall earned a master's degree in public administration from Golden Gate University in 1977.
 He then worked in public service jobs, including three years as the city manager of Dunsmuir, California.
 After leaving California, he and his wife Arlene Louise Shaffer moved to Mesa, Arizona, where he worked for 17 years in the Public Works Department, the last four as the public works manager.
 His wife died on November 2, 2010, and is buried at Arlington National Cemetery.

 Crandall was promoted to colonel on April 15, 2010, more than 30 years after retiring from the army, in recognition of his accomplishments and receiving the Medal of Honor.
 The ceremony was held at the Army Aviation Association Convention in Fort Worth, Texas.
 He attended the June 24, 2013 unveiling of Medal of Honor recipient Leroy Petry's statue in Santa Fe, New Mexico.
 He raised the "12th Man" flag for the Seattle Seahawks – Minnesota Vikings football game on November 17, 2013, as part of the Seahawks "Salute to Service".

+He died in his sleep at his residence in Tempe, Arizona on May 31, 2026.

 Awards and decorations

-Crandall has received the following military decorations:
+Crandall received the following military decorations: